fabiokerstens/FDIR_PQ9/README.md

 The TI board was used to test the *FTDebug* function was working properly, by testing the function at memory locations where the outcome was already know.
 At a memory address of "536874642", an operator "set", and a bit mask of "255", it was known that the board would lock up, while at "536874742" a bit flip would cause no errors.
 These points were used to check both the EGSE and python codes were running correctly.

+### 2.5 Board reset

+Whenever the board locks up, or packets are missing, the flash memory must be reset before any more requests can be invoked.
+Resetting gets rid of the effects of the bit flip, and in the process resets the packet counter to 0.
+The reset has the same effects on both the Launchpad and the FLATSAT, but are invoked in different ways.
+In order to reset the TI Launchpad, the reset button on the side must be pressed.
+This is not ideal for testing a large amount of data points.
+However, for the FLATSAT the reset can be performed via software which switches the EPS bus off for 10 seconds, allowing the data to be collected without used input.